 - Further information regarding finance is available at

-- Information on these items and their likely cost can be found at
+- The costs of studying veterinary medicine.
+Information on their likely cost can be found at

 - For international students, there is information about fees and finance here: